 Rimini Street appealed on all charges, though less so on the charge of computer fraud.
 Its main concern was appealing the charges for copyright infringement.
 It was also trying to dismiss the injunction set against it, and challenging Oracle’s legal costs.

 This was another lengthy legal battle.
 Both sides appealed and counter-appealed verdicts in different courts.
-A summary of the major results are below:
+A summary of the major results is below: